SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Arlo Essentials Camera

-Now we will say there is a considerable upfront cost — as we explain in our overview of Arlo camera costs — and they’re lacking in some of the advanced features like person detection.
-But for us, Arlo’s ease of use and smart design outweigh those drawbacks.
+There is a notable upfront cost to consider, which we get into in our overview of Arlo camera costs.
+Some advanced features such as package detection and activity zones are locked behind a paid Arlo Secure subscription.
+For us, Arlo’s ease of use and smart design outweigh those drawbacks.

 For an extremely simple security solution for your small business, there’s SimpliSafe.